jaronnie/grum/README.md

 # grum

-git reomote url modify, for example: it will modify your_repository/.git/config remote.origin url value
+git reomote url modify, for example:
+It will modify your_repository/.git/config remote.origin url value.

+It is no longer necessary to configure cumbersome SSH Key, and the configuration can be completed with one click through the access token.

 ```shell
 [remote "origin"]